-Mapping Our Supply Chain An overview of our impacts and sustainable practices
+Mapping Our Value Chain An overview of our impacts and sustainable practices

 A product has a whole life – both before it hits our stores and after it leaves our hands and is worn by our customers.
 Each stage, from the first sketches to where it ends up after our customers clean their closets, offers opportunities and risks for our business and all those who are touched by our business.

-Check your tags – most of our products include some cotton, and its production affects both the environment and people.
-Farming and processing cotton typically involves the use of large quantities of water as well as chemicals, and often takes place in regions facing water and climate risks.
-In addition, cotton provides a livelihood for many people throughout the world, including migrant laborers, and there is a need to protect their health and ensure that they work in safe, fair conditions.
-We are developing a strategy to address these issues that connects with and complements our strategy for ensuring that people have access to clean, safe water.
+We place a special focus on cotton, given its importance to many of our products.
+Farming and processing cotton typically involve large quantities of water, as well as chemicals, and often take place in regions with water and climate risks.
+In addition, cotton provides a livelihood for many people, including migrant laborers, and there is a need to protect their health and ensure that they work in safe, fair conditions.
+We have goals to source more sustainable cotton, including recycled, American-grown and Better Cotton from the Better Cotton Initiative.

 Logistics & Distribution

-Getting our clothes to one of our stores—or your front door—can involve complicated logistics and contributes to our environmental footprint.
+Getting our clothes to one of our stores—or to our customer’s front door—can involve complicated logistics and contributes to our environmental footprint.
 We ship products through a combination of sea, air, truck and rail from factories to our distribution centers and then on to stores or directly to customers.
 We focus on finding the optimal mix of shipping options based on speed, cost and sustainability and have taken steps to conserve energy at our distribution centers, which are the largest facilities we own and operate.

 The story of our clothes doesn’t end after they are made and sold.
 How our customers wear, care for and discard their clothes accounts for a share of our products’ total environmental footprint.
 Increasingly, our customers are becoming aware of such energy-saving measures as washing clothes in cold water—which can reduce energy consumption by up to 90 percent—and using front-load washing machines, which can cut water use by up to half.
-Many of our customers also seek to reduce waste by donating their clothes or finding ways to re-use them—and our brands have run a variety of campaigns to support these efforts.
-One example was an intiative by Gap called “Recycle Your Blues,” which encouraged customers to drop off their old jeans at our stores for use as housing insulation in underserved communities.
-We are continuing to explore ways to encourage these kinds of behaviors, which will help us deepen our relationship with customers and join with them in our efforts to create a healthier environment.
+Many of our customers also seek to reduce waste by donating their clothes or finding ways to reuse them—and our brands have run a variety of campaigns to support these efforts.